jonascheng/docker-demo/pacemaker-cluster/README.md

 - VirtualBox
 - Linux or OSX

+## Architecture

+* Two VMs with IP 10.1.0.10 and 10.1.0.20 respectively.
+* Run pacemaker and corosync as a container `pcs`.
+* Manage virtual IP 10.1.0.30 by `pcs`.
+* Manage application with docker-compose by `pcs`.

 ## Deployment procedure

 Pacemaker in this image is able to manage docker containers on the host - that's why I'm exposing docker socket and binary to the image (don't expose if not needed).
 Cgroup fs and privileged mode is required by the systemd in the container and `--net=host` is required so the pacemaker is able to manage virtual IP.